 Salary and Job Outlook Info

-According to the U.S. Bureau of Labor Statistics (BLS), the employment of chemists, including research chemists, is predicted to increase by 3% between 2014 and 2024, which is slower than average.
-In May of 2015, the BLS reported that chemists earned an annual mean wage of $77,860.
+According to the U.S. Bureau of Labor Statistics (BLS), the employment of chemists, including research chemists, is predicted to increase as fast as the average between 2018 and 2028.
+In May of 2018, the BLS reported that chemists earned an annual mean wage of $76,890.

 Research chemists may assist in developing or making changes to products, such as drugs or cosmetics.
-While the job outlook for chemists in general points to slower-than-average growth in employment from 2014-2024, salaries in the field are higher than average.
+While the job outlook for chemists is expected to grow as fast as the average through 2028.